-Most of our weather education has been through reading text books, magazine articles and the occasional tutorial online.
+Most of our weather education has been through reading text books, magazine articles and the occasional online tutorial.
 This material is sometimes vague and filled with generalizations and rules of thumb that don't always apply especially when Mother Nature is at her worst.
 With respect to weather, the devil is in the details.
 Very few of these traditional learning resources are up-to-date with the latest technology and weather products freely available online.
 Traditional material tends to lack a detailed description on how to interpret and utilize these tools within the context of your preflight regiment.
-During your primary and instrument training, your formal weather instruction was either very general or nonexistent - enough to pass the written and practical exams.
+During your primary and instrument training, your formal weather instruction was either very general or nonexistent - perhaps just enough to pass the written and practical exams.
 As a result, many pilots feel their aviation weather knowledge is seriously behind the guidance that has emerged online.

 For more information, please click here to see a detailed syllabus and don't forget to check out the FAQs here.